AppleGamer22/applegamer22.github.io/content/posts/configurations/shell.md

 ```

 # Core Utilities on macOS
 I find the GNU core utilities more feature-rich than the BSD core utilities that are shipped with macOS.
 As a result, when I need the GNU core utilities on macOS, I install them with the [Homebrew](https://brew.sh/) package manager by running: `brew install coreutils gnu-tar gnu-sed grep`.
-This utilities can be enabled from your `~/.zshrc`:
+These utilities can be enabled from your `~/.zshrc`:

 ```sh
 if [[ "$OSTYPE" == "darwin"* ]]; then